wwwbilibilicom/wwwbilibilicom.github.io/about.md

   - /about.html
 ---

-I am now a first-year master's student in IMS group under the supervision of Professor Shiliang Zhang in University of Science and Technology of China, Hefei, China.
+I am now a first-year master's student in IMS group under the supervision of Professor Shiliang Zhang in University of Science and Technology of China(中国科学技术大学), Hefei, China.

 My research interests are variable stiffness actuators, the overall design of underwater unmanned submersibles, deep reinforcement learning and etc.